University of Calgary Faculty of Arts

+The current Dean of the Faculty of Arts is Aoife MacNamara who was appointed on 1 July 2022.
+Her previous roles include: president of NSCAD University in Halifax; dean of Simon Fraser University’s (SFU) Faculty of Communication, Art and Technology; and dean of Emily Carr University’s Audain Faculty of Visual Art + Material Practice.
+She also served as director of Contemporary Art at the University of the Arts (Wimbledon College of Art), and as director of Programmes: Art and Design at Middlesex University.
+Originally trained as an artist herself, MacNamara holds a doctorate in art, design and the built environment from the University of Ulster in Belfast, pursued a doctorate in art education at Concordia University, holds a master’s degree in the social history of art from the University of Leeds, and she holds a master’s in fine art from the Birmingham Institute of Art and Design.

 History

 The Faculty of Arts can trace its history back to 1906, when the Calgary Normal School was established as a vocational school for teaching.
 Initially housed in Central School (later as James Short School), the School later moved in 1908 to the McDougall School to accommodate the growing student body.
 The School over time, began to offer introductory courses from the arts, sciences, engineering, and commerce.
 During this early history, the School moved several times: as an occupant of the west wing of the Provincial Institute of Technology and Art (then referred simply as Tech), to King Edward School in 1940, and back to the west wing of the Tech campus in 1945.
 By 1945, the School was replaced with university level courses, operating as an extension of the University of Alberta Faculty of Education.
 During this time, Calgary had become the largest Canadian city without a home-grown University.
 Calgarians were determined to change that fact and formed the University Committee as a vehicle to accelerate the effort to transform the Calgary branch into a full-fledged University.
 In 1948, the Committee published its first official proposal addressing the need for a "University of Southern Alberta," to the Calgary Chamber of Commerce.
 The name was later rejected due to its acronym, USA, as to prevent confusion with the United States of America.
 In 1951, the Calgary branch started to offer first-year Bachelor of Arts and Sciences programmes under the newly established Faculty of Arts and Sciences.
 In the same year, the Arts and Science Society (ASS) was created to address student "grievances" for the newly established Faculty.
 This organisation would later become the Faculty of Arts Student's Association (FASA).
 In 1960 the Calgary branch, known then as the University of Alberta in Calgary (UAC), had moved from the west wing of the Tech campus, to its current location near University Heights.
 The founding buildings of the new campus were the Arts and Education (present-day Administration) and the Science and Engineering (present-day Science A) buildings, providing instructional courses for the "soft and hard sciences" respectively.